learn-co-curriculum/phase-1-using-fetch/README.md

 ```

 The final `then()` is when you actually get some JSON (the return from the first
 `then()`) passed in.
-You can then do something with the JSON.
+You can then do something with that JSON.
 The easiest
-options are
+options are:

 - `alert()` the JSON
 - `console.log()` the JSON